Quotes & Sayings

 👉 These essays bridges science and teleology to philosophy.

 VIII.
-Ontology V - Identity, Value, and Directionality
+Ontology V - Identity, Becoming, and Relational

-How does reality become someone or something that is meaningful,
+How does reality become someone or something meaningful, bearing continuity, value, purpose, and direction?

 Identity I – The Emergence of Self, Creation, and God